We Want It All: An Anthology of Radical Trans Poetics

 "We Want It All: An Anthology of Radical Trans Poetics (Nightboat Books, October 2020), edited by Andrea Abi-Karam and Kay Gabriel, engages and interrogates poetry as a means of trans liberation.
 Offerings from poets such as Ching-In Chen and Aaron El Sabrout 'pursue the particular and multiple trans relationships to desire, embodiment, housing, sex, ecology, history, pop culture, and the working day.'"--Poets & Writers: The Anthologist

 "If there's one thing I can get behind, it's more trans voices and/or gender fuckery in literature, always.
 This stunner of an anthology brings together an intergenerational mix of poets who expertly write/graffiti on that (imaginary) line of the personal and the political by exploring love, work, bodies, social justice movements, rage, tenderness, and pop culture.
-With creativity and insight, the poems in this collection are truly a rich tapestry that belongs on the shelf next to editor Christopher Soto's Neplantla: Queer Poets of Color (which was also released by Nightboat, thank you Nightboat!)."--Sarah Neilson, Literary Hub's Bookmarks
+With creativity and insight, the poems in this collection are truly a rich tapestry that belongs on the shelf next to editor Christopher Soto's Neplantla: Queer Poets of Color (which was also released by Nightboat, thank you Nightboat!)."--Literary Hub's Bookmarks